ricky8k/Grapejuice-on-Arch/README.md

 > - Wayland with xwayland for better performance

 If you're on Steam Deck, it *should* work without a problem.

+You can find a quick runthrough on your specs using command `neofetch` in Konsole.

 ### Supported Distros
 From [Grapejuice](https://brinkervii.gitlab.io/grapejuice/docs/Installing-from-package/Arch-Linux-and-similar.html):